-١. Introduction4
+Summary of Changes .2

+1. Introduction

-2. Procedures for admissions4
+2. Procedures for admissions .4

-3. Policy principles4
+3. Policy principles .4

-4. First Admissions for 2019-205
+4. First Admissions for 2022-23 .5

 5. How parents can apply for their child to be admitted to the Reception Class of our academy

-6. Admissions oversubscription criteria6
+6. Admissions oversubscription criteria .6

 7. In-year applications and applications to other year-groups

-8. Appeals process8
+8. Appeals process

-9. Children out of year group8
+9. Children out of year group .9

-10. Monitoring and review9
+10. Monitoring and review LO

-APF PENDIX I
+APPENDIX 1 1 l 1

-APF PENDIX 2
+APPENDIX 2

-I. Introduction
+1. Introduction

-The Diocese of Norwich Education and Academies Trust (DNEAT) is committed to the provision of high quality education in the context of the Christian values of service, thankfulness and humility where individuals are valued, aspirations are high, hope is nurtured and talents released.
+The Diocese of Norwich Education and Academies Trust (the "Trust") is accountable for all policies across its Academies.
+All policies, whether relating to an individual academy or the whole Trust, will be written and implemented in line with our ethos and values as articulated in our prospectus.
+We are committed to the provision of high quality education in the context of the Christian values of responsibility, respect and dignity where individuals are valued, aspirations are high, hope is nurtured and talents released.

-Gooderstone Church of England Primary Academy is an academy within the Diocese of Norwich Education and Academies Trust.
+[insert academy name] Church of England Primary Academy is an academy within the Diocese of Norwich Education and Academies Trust.
 The Trust is the Admissions Authority for the academy and is committed to considering all applications fairly and equally.
 In line with the Trust's Scheme of Delegation the Local Governing Body (LGB) is responsible for consultation, application decisions and for administering any appeals.
 All admissions are made through the process coordinated by the relevant Local Authority.